-With cove.tool, 3 types of ventilation control strategies can be simulated for the projects:
+With analysis.tool, three types of ventilation control strategies can be simulated for the projects:

 Demand Control Ventilation (DCV) enables the automatic reduction of outdoor air intake below design rates when the actual occupancy of spaces served by the system is less than design occupancy.
 The system is controlled by sensors measuring the number of people or indoor air parameters or adapted criteria (e.g. CO2, mixed gas, or VOC sensors).
 Demand Control Ventilation is an effective strategy that can save a significant amount of energy in all climate zones.

 When this option is selected, the ventilation is adjusted based upon the occupancy schedule located on the 'Usage and Schedules' page.

 Important to note that the DCV won't be effective with constant air volume (CAV) systems as the CAV systems require constant outdoor air supply which doesn't vary based on the building occupancy.